30 Things You Probably Didn't Know About Snowbirds

 11. Baby boomers are taking over the snowbird population.

-It wasn’t always this way, but today the majority of snowbirds are between the ages of 50 and 69: the baby boomers.
+It wasn't’t always this way, but today the majority of snowbirds are between the ages of 50 and 69: the baby boomers.
 This generation is known to be very active and they tend to be wealthy, well-educated, and adapt to the snowbird lifestyle very well.

 Photo